Camilla Burrow – Chief Executive

 Development Officer, Oxford University’s Environmental Change Institute

-I work as a Senior Adviser for Natural England (NE).
-Currently I am involved in developing business processes for the Countryside Stewardship scheme, including the development of the new IT system.
-I am also jointly managing a project to develop look at the concept of payment by results for agri-environment schemes as an alternative to the current approach of payment by management.
-Prior to this I worked for Natural England and its predecessors for 14 years in Buckinghamshire and Oxfordshire covering agri-environment and Sites of Special Scientific Interest (SSSIs).
-My background meant I concentrated on agri – environment schemes, in particular those relating to farmland birds and wet grassland for breeding waders.
-I also sit on Natural England’s national arable group.
-My background is predominately agricultural; my family have farmed near Woodstock for 3 generations with my brother currently running the part owned/part tenanted arable farm.
-I have a BSc (Hons) in International Agriculture and Equine Business Management from the Royal Agricultural University and followed this with an Undergraduate Certificate in Environmental Conservation from Oxford University College of Further Education.
+Vicky works as a Senior Adviser for Natural England (NE).
+Currently she is involved in developing business processes for the Countryside Stewardship scheme, including the development of the new IT system.
+She is also jointly managing a project to develop look at the concept of payment by results for agri-environment schemes as an alternative to the current approach of payment by management.
+Prior to this Vicky worked for Natural England and its predecessors for 14 years in Buckinghamshire and Oxfordshire covering agri-environment and Sites of Special Scientific Interest (SSSIs).
+My background meant she concentrated on agri – environment schemes, in particular those relating to farmland birds and wet grassland for breeding waders.
+Vicky also sits on Natural England’s national arable group.
+Vicky’s background is predominately agricultural; her family have farmed near Woodstock for 3 generations with my brother currently running the part owned/part tenanted arable farm.
+Vicky has a BSc (Hons) in International Agriculture and Equine Business Management from the Royal Agricultural University and followed this with an Undergraduate Certificate in Environmental Conservation from Oxford University College of Further Education.